 ‘Continental food’ was once a big draw in the main social circles of India.
-It was very cool to serve the likes of Chicken a la Kiev, Chicken Cordon Bleu, Cream of Tomato Soup and Cream of Chicken Soup and of course Russian Salad.
-So at Bora-Bora I asked for a Russian Salad and got something that they called Olivier Salad on their menu.
-I’ve seen this as part of Persian setups and it piqued my interest.
-After some digging, I was able to get to the history of the Russian Salad.
-It was earlier known as Salad Olivier named after it’s creator Chef Lucien Olivier of the famous French-style restaurant in Moscow called Hermitage.
+It was very cool to serve the likes of Chicken a la Kiev, Chicken Cordon Bleu and of course Russian Salad.
+At Bora-Bora I asked for a Russian Salad and got something that they called Olivier Salad on their menu.
+I’ve seen this as part of Persian restaurants and it piqued my interest.
+After some digging, I was able to get to the history of the Salad.
+It was named after it’s creator Chef Lucien Olivier of the famous French-style restaurant in Moscow called Hermitage.
 The dish was created sometime in the early 1860’s and had gourmet ingredients like caviar, capers, steamed game, crayfish tails and veal tongue in a Provençal salad dressing.
-The restaurant outlived the chef, who died in 1883 but closed down in 1917, when the Russian Revolution happened
+The restaurant outlived the chef, who died in 1883 but closed down in 1917, when the Russian Revolution happened.

-A new chapter in the history of the Russian Salad started post the Russian Revolution.
-Potato and Peas replaced the fancy ingredients along with some veggies and fresh meat by sausage/boiled meat.
+A new chapter in the history of this dish started post the Russian Revolution.
+Potato and peas replaced the fancy ingredients along with some veggies and fresh meat by sausage / boiled meat.
 It was all mixed up mayonnaise.
-I suspect this version became more popular as it had a more accessible recipe and spread to many parts of the world and the Russian Salad we know today is probably the Soviet version of the dish.
-At least that’s the version I’ve seen in India
+It is this version of the dish that has become more popular and spread to many parts of the world and became the Russian Salad, as we know it today.

 Viva la revolución!!